 Dentistry or food?
 Yes, believe it or not, Spanish chef, José Pizarro considered both career paths, but thankfully his love of food was just too strong and he had no choice but to leave his passion for dentistry at the kitchen door.

-Originally from Talavan, a small town in Cáceres, José has now lived in London for over 18 years, and is often described as the Godfather of Spanish cooking in the UK.
+Originally from Talavan, a small town in Cáceres, José now resides in London, and is often described as the Godfather of Spanish cooking in the UK.
 Jose spent his early years here working at some of London’s most prestigious Spanish restaurants including Eyre Brothers, Brindisa and Gaudi.
 In 2011, José opened his first solo venture, José Tapas Bar on Bermondsey Street.
 Jose Tapas Bar is a small and cosy venue, inspired by the bustling tapas bars of Barcelona.
 The daily menu depends on what looks good at the market on the day and it also serves an array of delicious Spanish sherries to compliment the dishes.
 Jose has since gone on to open two further restaurants in the Capital: Pizarro, just a few yards from José Tapas, and José Pizarro at Broadgate Circle.
 Jose also opened a ‘pop-up’ restaurant Little José in 2017 in Canary Wharf serving tapas and gintonicas.

 José believes that tapas is for all, and that home cooks don’t have to be scared off by the idea of cooking lots of dishes – it’s all in the prep & keeping it simple.
 This mantra of simplicity along with Jose’s charm, enthusiasm and passion for Spanish food has led to Jose appearing on many of our favourite foodie TV programmes.
 A regular on BBC 1’s Saturday Kitchen, José has also appeared on Sunday Brunch, Weekend Kitchen with Waitrose, Rick Stein’s Christmas and Food Network’s The Big Eat.
 Most recently he was part of the debut series of The Wine Show, where he championed two of his favourite things, sherry & clams.